Tips for a First Time Dog Owner

 DIY health checks:

 Begin the process of giving your dog regular health checks at home straight away so that they become used to being touched gently.
-Make it a loving and pleasurable experience for you and your dog- it’s the perfect excuse for a cuddle isn’t it?
+Make it a loving experience for you and your dog- it’s the perfect excuse for a cuddle isn’t it?

 Some time alone: